sloprinzi/KnitrTables_For_Research/README.md

 ## Why this table?

-Welcome to my infomercial on why my incredible Knitr table will make your life easier!
+Welcome to my Knitr Table page!
+Hopefully this code chunk will make your life easier when making a complex table.

-Complex tables can be difficult to create, but when given the right tools and packages it can make the experience of creating intricate tables easy.
-The knitrtable code chunk in the example below can be a helpful resource for creating beautiful looking tables.
+The knitrtable code chunk in the example below can be a helpful resource for creating organized and beautiful looking tables.

 The following example and data comes from a similar dataset to a study on freshwater availability in Sub-Saharan Africa [^1].
 This table was an